In 2021, more than a few cybercrimes made headlines from around the world.

 What does this mean for the ecosystem?

-As the attack surface grows, we will see businesses build cybersecurity into business products and processes, SIEM will continue to play its critical role.
-However, it would be critical for every security application to integrate to major the SIEMs.
-In addition to established SIEM provider like Splunk, Exabeam, Sumo Logic, QRadar, LogRhythm, Microsoft, we are also seeing the emergence of Cloud native SIEM providers like Devo, Chronicle by Google.
+As the attack surface grows, we will see businesses build cybersecurity into business products and processes, and SIEM will continue to play its critical role.
+However, it would be critical for every security application to integrate with the major SIEMs.
+In addition to established SIEM providers like Splunk, Exabeam, Sumo Logic, QRadar, LogRhythm, and Microsoft, we are also seeing the emergence of cloud-native SIEM providers like Devo and Chronicle by Google.